-How Long Should We Wait After A Miscarriage Before Trying To Conceive?
+How Long Should We Wait After A Miscarriage Before Trying To Get Pregnant Again?

 A miscarriage can be a traumatic event for many couples.
 After getting excited about becoming parents (or becoming parents again) many couples are devastated by the loss of their baby due to miscarriage.
 The natural response for many is to try to conceive again right away after a miscarriage.
 Yet, there are concerns about how long they should wait.

 One of the most important factors in deciding how long to wait after a miscarriage before trying to conceive is not physical, but emotional.
 Emotionally, you may need more time than this to come to terms with what has happened.
 A miscarriage can strain a marriage.
 It can cause feelings of grief, guilt, depression and fatigue.
 You may feel isolated and withdrawn.
 Make sure you work through these issues with your partner as well as a mental health professional if these feelings do not subside within a couple of months.
 If you are depressed, it is not the time to try to conceive again.